Image of the NFL playoffs: the best and worst possible matches for each team based on the classification of AFC and NFC

 Based on the collective strength of the 15 teams currently in the NFL playoff image in Week 17, the 2019 postseason seems to be one of the best and most unpredictable 11-game tournaments the league has seen.

-Once a team reaches the playoffs, history shows that it has the best chance of winning it than everyone else, if it can get hot and get the right matches at the right time in a high pressure environment and that's it. .
+Once a team arrives in the playoffs, history shows that it has the best chance of winning it than everyone else, if it can get hot and get the right matches at the right time in a high-pressure and ready environment. .

 Predict the seeds, clashes for AFC, NFC